 Point Loma Peninsula

 San Diego has so many good views that it’s sometimes hard to keep track or prioritize which ones to see first.
-One that you shouldn’t miss out on is from Point Loma peninsula and the Cabrillo National Monument.
+One of the best views in San Diego that shouldn’t be missed is from Point Loma peninsula and the Cabrillo National Monument.

 Start at the southern tip of the peninsula to visit Cabrillo National Monument, where Juan Rodríguez Cabrillo landed at San Diego Bay in 1542.

-As you spend the day exploring more of the Point Loma Peninsula, you’ll find hiking trails, tide pools, and learn more about California history.
+As you spend the day exploring the many things to do around Point Loma Peninsula, you’ll find hiking trails, tide pools, and learn more about California history.
 Before you leave, make sure to head to Sunset Cliffs Natural Park to watch the sun go down with the locals.

 Harbor or Whale Watching Cruise